 The International Forensic Strategic Alliance (IFSA) is a multilateral partnership between regional networks of operational forensic laboratories across the globe.

 - Collaboration in forensic science for a safer world

 Goals and Objectives

-- Encourage the exchange of information related to experience, knowledge and skills between the member networks and other operational forensic experts as appropriate.
+- Encourage the exchange of forensic science information between the member networks and stakeholders

 American Society of Crime Laboratory Directors